Lots of companies have invested in Quest GPOadmin utility for Group Policy change control and workflow management.

 Policypak works along Quest GPOAdmin Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this demonstration, we’re going to talk about the connection point between Quest GPOADmin utility and PolicyPak.
 Quest GPOADmin utility is a check-in/check-out and workflow management tool for Group Policy Objects, and PolicyPakis compatible with that.

 What I want to show you right now is a Group Policy Object inside of “Quest GPOADmin”called “Manage Firefox Using Group Policy.”What I’m going to do is I’m going to right click over this.
 I’m going to “Check Out.”
 It has currently no changes in it, so what I’m going to do is I’ll “Make my first changes.”
 So this is really a blank Group Policy Object.